+Introduction:

-- I Introduction: - Definition and Subject matter of Economics; nature and scope. - II Relevance of Economics to Law - III Basic Demand and supply Analysis: concept of Market, Law of Demand, derivation of Market Demand Curve, Law of Supply, derivation of Market Supply Curve, determination of equilibrium price and quantity; shifts in demand and supply curves and market equilibrium - IV Elasticity of Demand - V Theory of Consumer Behaviour: - Concept of Utility, Cardinal Utility Approach; Law of Diminishing Marginal Utility and Law of Equi-Marginal Utility, determination of equilibrium - VI Indifference Curve Analysis: determination of equilibrium, changes in equilibrium due to a change in income and due to a change in Prices (Hicksian approach), compensated demand curve, giffin goods. - VII Consumer Surplus: - Introduction and measurement of consumer surplus through Marshallian and Hicksian approaches, uses of Consumer Surplus and comparison of the two approaches.
+Definition and Subject matter of Economics; nature and scope, relevance of economics to law

+Basic Demand and supply Analysis:

+Concept of Market, Law of Demand, derivation of Market Demand Curve, Law of Supply, derivation of Market Supply Curve, determination of equilibrium price and quantity; shifts in demand and supply curves and market equilibrium.
+Elasticity of Demand

+Theory of Consumer Behaviour:

+Concept of Utility, Cardinal Utility Approach; Law of Diminishing Marginal Utility and Law of Equi-Marginal Utility, determination of equilibrium

+Indifference Curve Analysis: determination of equilibrium, changes in equilibrium due to a change in income and due to a change in Prices (Hicksian approach), compensated demand curve, giffin goods.

+Consumer Surplus:

+Introduction and measurement of consumer surplus through Marshallian and Hicksian approaches, uses of Consumer Surplus and comparison of the to approaches.

-I Theory of Production:
+Theory of Production: